Half-integer vs. integer effects in quantum synchronization of spin systems: Model

 \section{Model}

-We consider a quantum limit-cycle oscillator implemented in a spin-$S$ system.
-While there are different ways to define and quantify synchronization, e.g., based on information-theoretic measures \cite{Mari2013,AmeriFazioPra2015,Galve2017}, we use a framework which generalizes the definition of a classical limit-cycle oscillator to the quantum realm based on its phase-space dynamics \cite{RouletBruderPRL2018a,KoppenhoferPRA2019}.
-A quantum limit-cycle oscillator is a quantum system which oscillates with a certain amplitude at its natural frequency $\omega_0$.
+In classical physics, a limit-cycle oscillator is a system that is excited into self-sustained periodic motion with a free phase by an internal source of energy~\cite{pikovsky2003sync}.
+When different limit-cycle oscillators are weakly coupled, they may adjust their oscillations to a common frequency, which is called \emph{mutual synchronization}.
+Alternatively, a single limit-cycle oscillator may adjust its oscillation to a weak external signal, which is called \emph{entrainment}.
+Different ways to generalize these concepts to the quantum realm have been proposed, e.g., using information-theoretic measures to quantify correlations between mutually synchronized limit-cycle oscillators \cite{Mari2013,Lee2014,Ameri2015,Galve2017,Jaseem2020} as well as coherence in an entrained oscillator \cite{Jaseem2020}, and measures of the localization of (relative) phases \cite{Lee2013,Hush2015,Ludwig2013,Weiss2016}.
+We consider a quantum limit-cycle oscillator implemented in a spin-$S$ system and use a framework that generalizes the definition of a classical limit-cycle oscillator to the quantum realm based on its phase-space dynamics \cite{RouletBruderPRL2018a,KoppenhoferPRA2019}.

+In this framework, a quantum limit-cycle oscillator is a quantum system which oscillates with a certain amplitude at its natural frequency $\omega_0$.
 The amplitude is stabilized by dissipative gain and loss processes such that the phase of oscillation is completely free and can be adjusted by a weak external signal with a (potentially different) frequency $\omega$.
 In a spin system, the natural frequency of oscillation of the limit-cycle oscillator is set by the level splitting $\omega_0$.
 We consider an external semiclassical signal of amplitude $\varepsilon$ and frequency $\omega$, such that the Hamiltonian of the system in a frame rotating at the signal frequency is given by